j-jorge/bear/bear-engine/doc/get-started/README.md

     make install # as root

-Create a directory for your project then copy the content of the `project-sample` directory provided with this document into your project's root directory.
-Edit this file to set the path to the directory of the cloned repository of the bear engine (line 6) and optionally to set your program's executable name (line 41).
+Create a directory for your project then copy the content of the `sample-project` directory provided with this document into your project's root directory.
+Edit this file to set the path to the directory of the cloned repository of the bear engine (line 6) and optionally to set your program's executable name (line 42).

 Building your project
 ====